ra3xdh/qucs_s-help/source/subckts-and-ext-models/working-with-subcircuits.md

 The standard Qucs-S schematic editing tools are also used when creating subcircuits (since subcircuits are really just standard ``.sch`` files being referenced in another schematic).
 However, there are a couple steps to take when preparing a circuit to be used as a subcircuit in a larger schematic.

 1. **You MUST create at least one _Subcircuit Port_.** This is your circuit's interface to higher-level schematic files - it is a bidirectional component that allows you to pass signals in and out of your subcircuit.
 Note that it is NOT necessary to create a port for Ground.
-2. **Optionally, you can create a custom symbol for your circuit.** Qucs-S will automatically generate a simple symbol, so this is not a requirement, but it can improve the usability/readability of your schematic.
+2. **Optionally, you can create a custom symbol for your circuit.** Qucs-S will automatically generate a simple symbol, so this is not a requirement, but it usually improves the usability and readability of your schematic.

 #### Creating Ports